Grounds for Divorce (1925 film): Plot

 Maurice Sorbier, one of the best known divorce lawyers in Paris, himself ends up divorcing his wife Alice.
-This remarries with the count Zappata, to the great disappointment of one of her suitor, Guido, aviator and well-known heartthrob.
+She remarries, with Count Zappata, to the great disappointment of one of her suitors, Guido, an aviator and well-known heartthrob.
 Alice soon realizes she doesn't love the count, but he refuses to give her a divorce.
 At Guido's suggestion, the lady turns to her ex-husband to ask him for advice but, above all, to have an excuse to see him again.
 Guido convinces the count to get on the plane with him and, once in flight, he terrifies him with a series of dangerous stunts to get him to sign a document that grants a divorce to Alice.
 Finally on the ground, Guido discovers disappointed that the woman has run away with Maurice.
 The aviator is left with nothing but the comfort of Marianne, an admirer who has been tormenting him for some time.